micha/resty/README.markdown

       PUT /blogs/5.json '{"title" : "hello", "body" : "this is it"}'

 But sometimes you will want to send the request body from a file instead.
-To do that you can specify `@<file>` in place of the data, like this:
+To do that you pipe in the contents of the file:

-      PUT /blogs/5.json @/tmp/t
+      PUT /blogs/5.json < /tmp/t

-Also, you can pipe the data in via stdin, if you want to, by replacing the filename with `-`, like this:
+Or you can pipe the data from another program, like this:

-      PUT /blogs/5.json @- < /tmp/t
+      myprog | PUT /blogs/5.json

 Or, interestingly, as a filter pipeline with [jsawk](http://github.com/micha/jsawk):

-      GET /blogs/5.json | jsawk 'this.author="Bob Smith";this.tags.push("news")' | PUT /blogs/5.json @-
+      GET /blogs/5.json | jsawk 'this.author="Bob Smith";this.tags.push("news")' | PUT /blogs/5.json

 Errors and Output
 =================